EDS-Bioinformatics-Laboratory/ENCORE/ProjectDocumentation/Literature/0_README.md

-* Store *(pdf) files with using the Author-Year-Journal (or similar) naming-scheme to allow easy retrieval during project discussions.*
+* Store *(PDF) files with using the Author-Year-Journal (or similar) naming-scheme to allow easy retrieval during project discussions.*

 * *In addition to the pdf files, use a reference manager such as Mendeley, BibTeX, or EndNote.
 At the end of the project:*